RSF-25-15-00300-LD50-cytotoxicity/ChEMBL35_compare_mouseLD50-cellsCC50/README.md

 2d.
 Lagunin AA, Dubovskaja VI, Rudik AV, et al. CLC-Pred: A freely available web-service for in silico prediction of human cell line cytotoxicity for drug-like compounds.
 Plos one.
 2018 ;13(1):e0191838.
 DOI: 10.1371/journal.pone.0191838.
 PMID: 29370280; PMCID: PMC5784992.

+The study was supported by the Russian Science Foundation, grant № РНФ 25-15-00300

 Tool References: